 That was how we were.
 I’ve always been comfortable with it.
 I’ve known him since we were kids.
 He was was my outlet.
 My partner in crime during exams.
-The one who pushes me on the field to run, who picks me up when I stumble, who wipes my tears out when I’m sobbing.
+The one who pushed me on the field to run, who picked me up when I stumbled, who wiped my tears away when I was sobbing.
 My best friend.
 My childhood memory.

 Then I don’t know what happened.

 After our summer break, it felt like Peter vanished.
 He stopped sitting next to me in class, never attended any of our house gatherings, never invited me over, never talked to me like before.
 He said he was busy.
 I thought he really was, so I never dared to ask him why.
 I thought time will help us out.

 Another group of friends came and I got no chance to contact him.
 God, How come I’ve been so stupid all these time?
 We graduated after that summer and then next was college which meant a bussier life for all of us.
 I wanted to enter a good university so I consumed myself on studying.
 I lost it all together with him.

 Peter died after I moved in to college.